 - 4.3.1 General.
-Every Lot laid out for residential use shall contain a contiguous parcel of land for building which: - 1.
-Is not in the Conservancy District, as shown on the Zoning Map; - 2.
-Is not an area designated as having severe limitations for septic systems or house sites on the Hamilton Soil Survey Maps, U.S. Soil Conservation Service; and - 3.
-Is not a wetland as defined in G.L., c.
-131, s.
+Every lot laid out for residential use shall contain a contiguous parcel of land for building which: - 1.
+Is not an area designated as having severe limitations for septic systems or house sites on the Hamilton Soil Survey Maps, U.S. Soil Conservation Service; and - 2.
+Is not a wetland as defined in G.L., c.131, s.
 40. - 4.3.2 Interpretation.
-To facilitate determination of the existence of the required building area, the applicant shall designate that area on each plan submitted under this By-law to the Building Commissioner, together with accompanying evidence to demonstrate compliance.
+To facilitate determination of the existence of the required building area, the applicant shall designate that area on each plan submitted under this Bylaw to the Building Commissioner, together with accompanying evidence to demonstrate compliance.
 The Building Commissioner in interpreting this provision may seek advice of the Planning Board. - 4.3.3 Minimums.
 The contiguous area of land for building referred to in the preceding paragraph shall meet the following minimums, provided that the Groundwater Protection Overlay District minimum set forth in subsection 4 below shall override the minimum for the underlying zone. - 1.
-Ten thousand (10,000) square feet in the R-la District; - 2.
-Twenty (20,000) square feet in the R-1b District; - 3.
+Ten thousand (10,000) square feet in the R-lA District; - 2.
+Twenty (20,000) square feet in the R-1B District; - 3.
 Forty thousand (40,000) square feet in the R-A District; - 4.
 Eighty thousand (80,000) square feet in the Groundwater Protection Overlay District for Lots which are not Lots qualifying under Section 4.2.3 as reduced frontage lots; - 5.
-One half (0.5) the sum of the minimum Lot size plus three (3) acres for Lots qualifying as reduced frontage Lots; and - 6.
-One hundred five thousand three hundred forty (105,340) square feet in the Groundwater Protection Overlay District for Lots qualifying as reduced frontage Lots. - 4.3.4 Proof.
-If evidence certified by a Registered Professional Engineer, such as test pits, borings, vegetative analysis and other methods acceptable to the Building Commissioner is presented by the applicant to show that the proposed building area does not, in fact, include the characteristics prohibited above, or that the boundaries on a map used to enforce this Section are in error as to said area, the Building Commissioner may accept this alternative evidence as the basis for the determination of compliance with this Section.
+One half (0.5) the sum of the minimum Lot size plus three (3) acres for lots qualifying as reduced frontage lots; and

-- 4.3.5 Location of House.
-The proposed Dwelling site must fall within the area claimed as buildable land under this Section. - 4.3.6 Buildable Area.
-No portion of any Lot that is less than seventy-five (75) feet in width may be counted as buildable area.
+- 6. One hundred five thousand three hundred forty (105,340) square feet in the Groundwater Protection Overlay District for lots qualifying as reduced frontage lots. - 4.3.4 Proof.
+If evidence certified by a Registered Professional Engineer, such as test pits, borings, vegetative analysis and other methods acceptable to the Building Commissioner is presented by the applicant to show that the proposed building area does not, in fact, include the characteristics prohibited above, or that the boundaries on a map used to enforce this Section are in error as to said area, the Building Commissioner may accept this alternative evidence as the basis for the determination of compliance with this Section. - 4.3.5 Location of House.
+The proposed dwelling site must fall within the area claimed as buildable land under this Section. - 4.3.6 Buildable Area.
+No portion of any lot that is less than seventy-five (75) feet in width may be counted as buildable area.